gear-foundation/gear-wiki/docs/quick-guides/gear-bonus.md

 ## Step 2.

-To connect to Satemine, click the Polkadot icon in the top left corner, navigate to “Kusama & Parachains” and select Satemine via OnFinality/ Parity.
+To connect to Statemine, click the Polkadot icon in the top left corner, navigate to “Kusama & Parachains” and select Statemine via OnFinality/ Parity.

 ![img alt](./img/screen-3.png)